sudeepdino008/lenspath/README.md

 - [ ] document and give examples for various features
 - [ ] test error scenarios (proper error types must be returned)
 - [ ] add ci for running unit tests

+## Problem

+if there are several "*" in the lenspath, when doing a get, the value you get would be nested array. traversing these might be challenging.
+Maybe lenspath can provide a recursive call itself, which can unwrap the value and provide interface to get each leaf value sequentially.
+The problem would then be that "SET" also needs to be nested similarly to make this work.